gheorghitamutu/QSS2023/README.md

 6. Visibility and Traceability: GitHub CI/CD workflows provide clear visibility into the status and progress of the build, test, and deployment processes.
 You can view detailed logs, artifacts, and reports generated during each workflow run.
 This visibility helps track the history of changes, diagnose issues, and trace back to specific commits or changesets, facilitating troubleshooting and debugging.

 7. Integration with Other Tools and Services: GitHub CI/CD workflows can be integrated with various tools and services, such as code coverage tools, static code analysis tools, and deployment services.
 This allows you to incorporate additional checks, generate reports, and deploy the application to different environments seamlessly.

+The workflows used in this project can be found [here](./.github/workflows/).

 ## Unit Testing - design & implementation (Phase 2: libraries & validators)